Veltheris/MovieWebsite/MovieWebsite/README.txt

  -Place the MovieWebsite Folder somewhere on the computer -Go into Movies.py within the MovieWebsite Folder -Add the movies you wish to display to Movies.py, following the format listed.
+ -Once all movies are there, run Movies.py.
+   -To run through command line/terminal, navigate to the MovieWebsite folder and run "Python movies.py".
+   -To run on Windows, right click movies.py and select open with Python.exe.
- -Once all movies are there, run Movies.py to generate great_films.htm.
-This will generate inside the MovieWebsite folder.
+ -This will generate great_films.htm inside the MovieWebsite folder.
-  To generate it elsewhere, go into great_films.py and change the output_file line.
+   -To generate it elsewhere, go into great_films.py and change the output_file line.
  -great_films.htm will open automatically.
 Congratulations, you now have a website!
  -To view on another device, you will need to host great_films.htm using a web server.